almostearthling/whenever/README.md

 * `log.debug`
 * `log.trace`

 and take a single string as their argument.
-Also, from the embedded _Lua_ interpreter there are two values set that can be accessed:
+Also, from the embedded _Lua_ interpreter there is a value that can be accessed:

-* `whenever_task` is the name of the task that executes the script
 * `whenever_condition` is the name of the condition that triggered the task.

 External scripts can be executed via `dofile("/path/to/script.lua")` or by using the `require` function.
 While a successful execution is always determined by matching the provided criteria, an error in the script is always considered a failure.